 At Appleton Christian School the safety and privacy of our students, their families, the faculty, and the staff is very important.
 We have provided a secure facility in a wonderfully established neighborhood, and to go along with the physical security we are providing in our facility, we have committed to keeping our website as informative as possible.
+Our students do not ask their peers: write my research paper.
 Therefore, ALL PICTURES OF CHILDREN ON THIS SITE ARE STOCK PHOTOS.
 If you are considering Appleton Christian School for your child, please take a look around and call me anytime.
 I would love to talk and answer your questions.
 It is simple to arrange a visit and a talk with a teacher.
 I hope we have an opportunity to meet. ~ Jim Meyer, Administrator

 SCHOOL SUPPLY LISTS FOR 2013-14